-Appointed creative director of Delpozo in 2012, Font has revitalised the 41-year-old Spanish-heritage brand with a youthful, romantic aesthetic.
+Appointed creative director of Delpozo in 2012, Font revitalised the 41-year-old Spanish-heritage brand in his six-year tenure with a youthful, romantic aesthetic.

-The former architecture student – a decision made to please his parents – knew his interests were in fashion and not building design and he signed up to a fashion and pattern-design courses at FD Moda in Barcelona alongside his degree.
-Today, Font’s architectural roots are discernable in his structured, gravity defying garments, with exaggerated elements like 3-D pleats.
+The former architecture student — a decision made to please his parents — knew his interests were in fashion and not building design and he signed up to a fashion and pattern-design courses at FD Moda in Barcelona alongside his degree.
+Today, Font’s architectural roots are discernible in his structured, gravity defying garments, with exaggerated elements like 3D pleats.

 Font launched his own, self-titled label in 1991, which showed at Paris, Milan, Madrid, Barcelona and Tokyo fashion weeks and in 2008 he was invited by the Chambre Syndicale to present a collection at Paris’s haute couture.